bandajon/citizens-feedback-platform/SPRINT-PLAN.md

 ## **Introduction**

-This sprint plan outlines the detailed activities, timelines, and deliverables for the development of the Zambia Citizen Feedback Platform from December 1, 2024, to March 31, 2025.
-The plan is divided into eight sprints, each lasting two weeks, aligning with Agile methodologies to ensure iterative development, continuous feedback, and timely delivery of the project objectives.
+This sprint plan emphasis our commitment to having a of a **Product Manager** instead of a **Business Analyst**.
+The Product Manager will assume responsibilities that include business analysis, stakeholder engagement, and product vision alignment.
+The plan outlines the detailed activities, timelines, and deliverables for the development of the Zambia Citizen Feedback Platform from December 1, 2024, to March 31, 2025.

 ---